umeshprasad123/kinsa/README.md

      ii) locations.csv file provided by Kinsa

  2) I have used IDE IntelliJ to code this project.
 All tests successfully pass.
-    mvn test  <== You can run from command line as well.
+    mvn test  <== You can run tests from command line as well.

  3) Use JDK 1.7 to compile